 In the previous fact, we have seen that Python doesn’t have the static keyword.
 All variables that are assigned a value in the class declaration are class variables.

-We should be careful when changing value of class variable.
-If we try to change a class variable using object, a new instance (or non-static) variable for that particular object is created and this variable shadows the class variables.
-Below is Python program to demonstrate the same.
+We should be careful when changing the value of a class variable.
+If we try to change a class variable using an object, a new instance (or non-static) variable for that particular object is created and this variable shadows the class variables.
+Below is a Python program to demonstrate the same.

 Initially a.stream = cse b.stream = cse After changing a.stream a.stream = ece b.stream = cse